mockito/mockito/README.md

 * Q: How to promote already released version to a notable version?

-  A: Can be done but it isn't automated.
+  A: It isn't automated at the moment.
 [What's the use case?](https://github.com/mockito/mockito/issues/911)